 We all know about the nutritional and immune-boosting properties of breast milk.
-If you are wondering what to do with leftover breast milk instead of dumping, then read on to discover 19 surprising practical uses of breast milk.
+If you are wondering what to do with leftover breast milk instead of dumping it, then read on to discover 19 surprising practical uses of breast milk.

 Human breast milk is perhaps the most important functional food known.
 With its dynamic properties, breast milk has been used as a therapeutic remedy for many years.

 Breast milk contains hundreds of distinct bioactive factors including cells, anti-infectious and anti-inflammatory agents, growth factors, cytokines, and a heterogeneous population of cells—including stem cells, probiotic bacteria that protect babies against infection and inflammation and contribute to immune maturation, organ development.

-As laboratory methods become more refined more bioactive components are discovered in breast milk and being tested for its potential medical application as prophylactic or therapeutic agents.
+As laboratory methods become more refined more bioactive components are discovered in breast milk and being tested for their potential medical application as prophylactic or therapeutic agents.

-If you are reading this post then you are one of those fortunate mamas, who have had a privilege to feed “liquid gold” to their babies and now wondering what to do with leftover breast milk that you are hesitant to dump.
+If you are reading this post then you are one of those fortunate mamas, who have had the privilege to feed “liquid gold” to their babies and now wondering what to do with leftover breast milk that you are hesitant to dump.

 All the hard work – blood and sweat – that it takes to pump, and store breast milk makes us look for an alternative way to use leftover breast milk rather than just simply dumping it.

-Reason why I had unused frozen leftover breast milk was because I weaned my baby off the breast milk.
+The reason, why I had unused frozen leftover breast milk, was because I weaned my baby off the breast milk.
 There could be other reasons why you might have leftover breast milk such as;